FiatAccompli/Civ6Mods/SettingsManager/README.md

 ## Settings Api

-All settings api is found in the table `ModSettings`.
-The table `ModSettings.Types` enumerates the available types.
+Most of the settings api is found in the table `ModSettings`.

+### Members
+* `ModSettings.Types` enumerates the available types.
+* `ModSettings.PageHeader(categoryName, title, description, texture)` - Helper for registering page header info for a category of settings.
+  * `categoryName` - Identifier for the settings category
+  * `title` - String to be used at the top of the settings tab.
+  * `description` - Description of the mod.
+  * `texture` - An logo for the mod.
+Size should be 200*75 pixels.
+* `ModSettings.Boolean`, `ModSettings.Select`, `ModSettings.Range`, `ModSettings.Text`,
+  `ModSettings.KeyBinding`, `ModSettings.Header`, `ModSettings.Action` - Classes for the various
+  types of settings.

 ### Settings Constructors
 Settings are declared by calling a constructor of the form